 Visiting China soon?
-Here are the best China travel apps that I use and recommend every time.
+Here are the best apps for China travel that I use and recommend every time.

 I’ve traveled extensively throughout China, and I keep coming back.